jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 On a guitar in standard tuning, the differences in pitch ("intervals") between the strings are carefully chosen as some of the most fundamental sounds in music.

-The interval between a string and its neighbor to the left (except strings 2-3) is called a a perfect fourth, also known as an "inverted" **perfect fifth**".
+The interval between a string and its neighbor to the left (except strings 2-3) is called an "inverted **perfect fifth**" (also known as a "perfect fourth").
 The perfect fifth is the most common musical sound in the world (partly because it is the dominant harmonic in the "[overtone series](glossary.html#overtone-series)", a natural phenomenon of acoustics).